openedx/course-discovery/docs/decisions/0023-publisher-external-source-course-filtering.rst

 The access checks will be implemented using role based authorization using `edx-rbac`_

 * A feature-based role will be created for each product line in Discovery.
 Each role will have product_source(s) and course_type(s) which will be used in permissions and filtering.
+For example, a role named `executive-education-2u` will have product source `2u` and course type `executive-education-2u` assigned to it.
 * The role will be assigned to external users within Discovery.
 The role will be accessible through an exposed endpoint and that user would only be able to see its assigned role.
 The role assignment will contain other information, such as the assignment date, the reason for giving access, access history, etc.
 * Publisher will make an additional API call to get the users' assigned role.
 Based upon the assignment, the behavior of publisher will change.